+God unknown,

+he alone

-God unknown, he alone calls my heart to be his own.
+calls my heart to be his own.

-Pride of man and earthly glory, sword and crown betray his trust; what with care and toil he buildeth, tower and temple, fall to dust.
+Pride of man and earthly glory,

+sword and crown betray his trust;

+what with care and toil he buildeth,

+tower and temple, fall to dust.

-But God's power, hour by hour, is my temple and my tower.
+But God's power,

+hour by hour,

+is my temple and my tower.

-God's great goodness aye endureth, deep his wisdom, passing thought: splendour, light, and life attend him, beauty springeth out of naught.
+deep his wisdom, passing thought: splendour, light, and life attend him, beauty springeth out of naught.